 Procedurally, when NMSU receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination the campus Title IX Coordinator is notified.
 If the Complainant wishes to access local community agencies or law enforcement for support, the university will assist the Complainant in making these contacts.
-The Office of Institutional Equity may offer assistance to victims in the form of supportive measures such as opportunities for academic accommodations, changes in housing for the Parties, visa and immigration assistance, changes in working situations and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc).
+The Office of Institutional Equity may offer assistance to victims in the form of supportive measures such as opportunities for academic accommodations, changes in housing for the Parties, visa and immigration assistance, changes in working situations and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
 If the Complainant so desires, they will be connected with a counselor on- or off-campus, as well as an on-or off-campus Sexual Assault advocate.
 No victim is required to take advantage of these services and resources, but the university provides them in the hopes of offering help and support without condition or qualification.
 A summary of rights, options, supports and procedures is provided to all victims, whether they are a student, employee, guest or visitor by the Office of Institutional Equity (or designee).

 When appropriate upon receipt of notice, the Title IX Coordinator will cause a prompt, fair and impartial process to be initiated, commencing with an investigation which may lead to the imposition of sanctions upon an individual found responsible, based upon a preponderance of evidence.
-(Preponderance of evidence means that the hearing officer believes it is more likely than not that the incident occurred.
-The preponderance of the evidence standard is first applied during the investigative process when the Office of Institutional Equity investigates the complaint.)
-Procedures detailing the investigation and resolution processes of the university (as of 08/14/2020) are outlined in the section NMSU Policy, ARP 3.25, below.
+Preponderance of evidence means it is more likely than not that the incident occurred.
+Procedures detailing the investigation and resolution processes of the university, revised 09/3/2021, are outlined in the section NMSU Policy, ARP 3.25, below.
 The Title IX Coordinator is ultimately responsible to assure in all cases that the discriminatory conduct is brought to an end, the university acts to reasonably prevent its recurrence and the effects on the victim and the community are remedied.
-The Title IX Coordinator is responsible to assure that training is conducted annually in order to protect the safety of all students and employees and promote accountability.
+The Title IX Coordinator is also responsible to assure that training is conducted annually in order to protect the safety of all students and employees and promote accountability.
 Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
 Training will help those decision-makers in the process to protect the safety of complainants and to promote accountability for those who commit offenses.